Particular/docs.particular.net/transports/sql/index_alwaysencrypted_sqltransport_[6.2,).partial.md

 The SQL Server transport has support for [SQL Server Always Encrypted](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine).

-Note: Since Always Encrypted support only works with `Microsoft.Data.SqlClient`, this feature is only supported by the `NServiceBus.Transports.SqlTransport` package and not by the `NServiceBus.SqlTransport` package.
+Note: Since Always Encrypted support only works with `Microsoft.Data.SqlClient`, this feature is only supported by the `NServiceBus.Transport.SqlServer` package.

 The steps to make use of SQL Always Encrypted are: